Amit Trivedi: Career

-In December 2008, Dev.D was released, consisting of 18 tracks of different genres.
-Trivedi dubbed the soundtrack the "baap (father) of different genres."
-He sang five songs on the soundtrack and wrote the lyrics for one ("Aankh Micholi").
-He gained widespread recognition with the unusual music of Dev.D, which produced some "chart busters", including "Emosanal Attyachar", "Saali Khushi", "Pardesi", "Nayan Tarse", and more.
 He was awarded both the Filmfare R. D. Burman Award for New Music Talent and the Best Background Score at the 55th Filmfare Awards, in addition to his first nomination for the Filmfare Award for Best Music Director, before receiving the National Film Award for Best Music Direction.
 Trivedi wrote the score for Wake Up Sid (2009), and one of his compositions, "Iktara", was also included in the soundtrack.

 In 2009, Anshu Sharma offered Trivedi the opportunity to compose the team anthem "Game for More" for Royal Challengers Bangalore, a team owned by liquor baron Vijay Mallya.
-Between scoring for films, Trivedi wrote the title track for the reality show Big Switch aired on UTV Bindaas.
-He also provided the music and background score for the ensemble romantic comedy-drama Aisha (2010), providing vocals for two songs, "Suno Aisha" and "Sham".
+Trivedi wrote the title track for the reality show Big Switch aired on UTV Bindaas.
+He also provided the music and background score Aisha (2010), providing vocals for two songs, "Suno Aisha" and "Sham".
 He composed the songs and score for Ishaqzaade (2012) and Lootera (2013), which earned him his second and third nominations for the Filmfare Award for Best Music Director, and the soundtrack for Vikas Bahl's highly acclaimed Queen (2014), which earned him his fourth nomination for the Filmfare Award for Best Music Director.

 He earned three consecutive nominations for the Filmfare Award for Best Music Director for his diverse compositions in Udta Punjab (2016), Secret Superstar (2017), and Manmarziyaan (2018).

 He won Best Song for "Naina Da Kya Kasoor" at the News18 Reel Movie Awards from Andhadhun (2018).
 He also sang "Laila Laila" for the film.
-In 2019, Power Brands honored him with the Best Music Director of the Year award for Andhadhun at the Bollywood Film Journalists Awards (BFJA).
+In 2019, Power Brands honored him with the Best7 Music Director of the Year award for Andhadhun at the Bollywood Film Journalists Awards (BFJA).

 Trivedi again earned two consecutive nominations for the Filmfare Award for Best Music Director for his compositions in Haseen Dillruba (2021) and Uunchai (2022).